remace/OC-P8-Purbeurre/README.md

 studies project on Django web application, agile method, unit testing, versionning.

 ## Awaited Functionnalities and Constraints
-* search for food products in a postgresql database
+* search for healthier food substitutes in a postgresql database
 * possibility to save a product as a favourite for the user
 * requests not done with ajax
 * responsive GUI